 - DNA controls (150uL each)

 - See resources below to download the teacher's guide and student guide for this lab.
 Contact team @ Southern Biological for answers key.

 - This kit provides DNA samples, DNA ladder and gel loading dye only.
-To perform this lab, you will require electrophoresis equipment; such as electrophoresis chamber, agarose, TBE buffer and Midori green gel stain.
-Our electrophoresis starter kit contains the hardware and reagents required.
+To perform this lab, you will require PCR and electrophoresis equipment; such as electrophoresis chamber, agarose, TBE buffer and Midori green gel stain.
+A miniPCR unit for eight or sixteen tubes, PCR tubes and our electrophoresis starter kit contains the hardware and reagents required.